06 Mar Underwriting ‘unwrapped’

 - Ensure that details of comparable sold properties from local agents which are available for site inspection are shared

-- It is essential to have the correct insurance before works take place, if the appropriate measures are not implemented, then it will be difficult for any lender to complete on a transaction
+- It is essential to have the correct insurance before works take place.
+If the appropriate measures are not implemented, then it will be difficult for any lender to complete on a transaction

-On any insurance policy for a building, the policy should be for at least the term of the loan, the limit of cover should not be less than the reinstatement value of the building set out in our valuation report and the interest of the lender must be noted as a first loss payee.
+On any insurance policy for a building, the policy should be for at least the term of the loan.
+The limit of cover should not be less than the reinstatement value of the building set out in our valuation report and the interest of the lender must be noted as a first loss payee.
 We will also ask that your insurance broker provide a letter confirming that the policy is on risk and that the insurance premium has been paid in full.

 - There is a broad range of documentation which needs to be provided by the borrower, being prepared with these items will speed up the process.

 - The first thing our solicitor will need in terms of legal documentation is a copy of all title documents and replies to enquiries.
 In addition, the developer will need to provide all up-to-date searches (local, highways, drainage and water, environmental, chancel repair and any other relevant searches).
-It is critical that the moment we have agreed to fund your project you ensure that your solicitor requests these various searches as they can take time to come through.
+It is critical that the moment we have agreed to fund your project you ensure that your solicitor requests these various searches.
+This is because they can take time to come through.
 It is likely that on an acquisition your solicitor will have done this already, but it is important that all the specific searches requested are provided as these can be more wide ranging than normal

 - For a development scheme, we will also need to see a copy of the planning consent along with evidence of appropriate discharge of any planning conditions.
 They will also need a copy of any related section 106 agreements and community infrastructure levy notices (CIL) and evidence of payment/discharge of these if this has been done already